david8862/keras-YOLOv3-model-set/inference/README.md

 # cmake -DTF_ROOT_PATH=<Path_to_TF> [-DCMAKE_TOOLCHAIN_FILE=<cross-compile toolchain file>] [-DTARGET_PLAT=<target>] ..
 # make
 ```
 If you want to do cross compile for ARM platform, "CMAKE_TOOLCHAIN_FILE" and "TARGET_PLAT" should be specified.
-Refer [CMakeLists.txt](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/inference/tflite/CMakeLists.txt) for details
+Refer [CMakeLists.txt](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/inference/tflite/CMakeLists.txt) for details.

 3. Convert trained YOLOv3 model to tflite model

 Tensorflow-lite support both Float32 and UInt8 type model, so we can dump out the keras .h5 model to Float32 .tflite model or use [post_train_quant_convert.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/post_train_quant_convert.py) script to convert to UInt8 model with TF 2.0 Post-training integer quantization tech, which could be smaller and faster on ARM:

     * dump out inference model from training checkpoint: